GIScience/gis-training-resource-center/content/Module_7/fr_qgis_module_7_ex1.md

 ---

 ## Task 5: Quick Map Creation – Aina Uses Map Templates

-Background: Aina Gets Map-Ready in Minutes
-After preparing all the analysis and styling, Aina wants to present her results quickly and professionally.
-She doesn’t want to recreate map layouts every time — she needs a quick way to generate clean, consistent maps.
+After all the hard work of analyzing data and styling layers, Aina is ready to **share her results**.
+But creating a professional-looking map from scratch every time would be slow and repetitive.

-That’s why she’s using map templates (.qpt files) already prepared by her team.
-These templates include map frames, legends, logos, titles, scale bars, and more — everything Aina needs to finish her product in just a few clicks.
+To save time, she uses **map templates (.qpt files)** prepared by her team.
+These templates already contain the essential elements — map frames, legends, logos, titles, and scale bars.
+With them, Aina can turn her analysis into a **clean, consistent map** in just a few clicks.

-✅ Goal
+✅ **Goal**
-Use a provided QGIS map template to visualize and export maps showing cyclone exposure results, including population, health, and education impacts.
+Apply a ready-made QGIS map template to quickly create and export maps that show cyclone impacts on population, health facilities, and schools.

 1. Load the pre-made print layout template

-- Locate the template `cyclone_impact_overview_map_template.qpt` in your project folder under:
+- Locate the template `cyclone_impact_population_map_template.qpt` in your project folder under:
   `Map_Templates/`

 - You can load the template **by drag-and-drop**:
   - Open your QGIS project.
-  - Navigate to the Print Layout area in the browser panel.
   - Drag the `.qpt` file directly into QGIS — a new layout will be created automatically.

 - Alternatively:
   - Go to `Project` → `New Print Layout`
-  - Enter a name (e.g. `Harald_2025_Overview`)
+  - Enter a name (e.g. `Harald_2025_population`)
   - Click `OK`
   - In the layout, go to `Layout` → `Import from Template…`
   - Select the file `cyclone_impact_overview_map_template.qpt` and click `Open`